webventurer/landing-nextjs/docs/frontend-architecture-document.md

 #### Page Components

-- Use MDX for content
+- Use Markdown for content (with MDX when React components needed)
 - Import reusable components
 - Handle layout and data fetching
 - Keep business logic separate from presentation